The Ren & Stimpy Show: Revivals

-Spike TV spinoff
+Spike TV spin-off

 In 2003, a reboot of the series helmed by John Kricfalusi, titled Ren & Stimpy "Adult Party Cartoon", was launched on a late night programming block on Spike TV and was rated TV-MA.
-The new series is more adult-oriented than the original, and features an explicitly homosexual relationship between the main characters, strong profanity, graphic violence and nudity.
+As its name suggests, the new series is more adult-oriented than the original, and features an explicitly homosexual relationship between the main characters, strong profanity, graphic violence and nudity.

-Billy West declined to participate in Adult Party Cartoon, feeling it would affect his career.
+Billy West refused to participate in Adult Party Cartoon, because he did not find the show funny and felt that it would've damaged his career.
 Eric Bauza subsequently replaced West as the voice of Stimpy in the series, while Kricfalusi reprised his roles as both Ren and Mr. Horse.
 The series premiered with the banned Nickelodeon episode "Man's Best Friend", before debuting new episodes thereafter.
 Much like the original series, Kricfalusi showed apparent disregard for meeting production deadlines, with only three out of the ordered nine episodes being completed on time.
 After the first three episodes aired, Spike's entire animation block was removed from its programming schedule.
 However, three more episodes, already in production and completed by the time Adult Party Cartoon was canceled, were subsequently released three years later in 2006 on the Ren & Stimpy: The Lost Episodes DVD.